flairNLP/fundus/docs/how_to_contribute.md

 If the country section does not exist, please add it to `src/library/collection/__init__.py'`.

-To continue our journey of adding the LA Times to fundus we would add an entry to the class `US(PublisherEnum)` located at `/library/us/__init__.py` which would look like the this.
+To continue our journey of adding the LA Times to Fundus, we add an entry to the `US(PublisherEnum)` class located at `src/library/us/__init__.py`, which looks like this:

 ``` python
 class US(PublisherEnum):